 During our initial explorations of Tucson, we had a fabulous breakfast at 5 Points Restaurant & Market.
 We loved the space, the building is inhabited, the server, but most of all the food.
 I left hungry for more and contacted the owner as well as began researching some of the businesses connected to the restaurant.
-One business that caught my attention was the Downtown Clifton.
+One business that caught my attention was The Downtown Clifton Hotel.
 While leaving 5 Points we drove up the block and passed this mural:

 Catches your attention, right?
 Then I noticed it was a hotel.
 And I wanted to know more!